Northern Ireland

 During the event a selection of sectarian tunes were played by Portadown Defenders Flute Band, including the ‘Billy Boys’.

-A loyalist favourite, the ‘Billy Boys’, which includes the line “we’re up to our knees in Fenian blood’' has been associated with the Orange Order and Rangers Football Club.
+A loyalist favourite, the ‘Billy Boys’, which includes the line “we’re up to our knees in Fenian blood’' has been associated with some supporters of the Orange Order and Rangers Football Club.

 Portadown Defenders Flute Band also later played ‘No Pope of Rome’.